Horbenkodev/hugo-blog/content/posts/artificial-intelligence-in-oil-and-gas/index.md

 ---
-title: 'AI in Oil and Gas Industry: Benefits and Use Cases'
+title: "AI in Oil and Gas Industry: Benefits and Use Cases"
+draft: false
-publishDate: '2023-10-05T00:00:00Z'
+publishDate: 2023-10-05T00:00:00.000Z
-authors: []
+image: ai_oil_gas.png
+og_image: ai_oil_gas_socials.png
 description: With the right approaches, AI can revolutionize the work of many companies.
 In this article, we’d like to talk about use cases of AI in oil and gas industry.
-image: ai_oil_gas.png
-og_image: ai_oil_gas_socials.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - Business
+industries: []
+questionary:
+  - question: Is it worth investing in AI for oil and gas market?
+    answer: The demand for various solutions that can help oil and gas companies increase their productivity is continuously moving higher.
+AI is one of the technologies that can be used by businesses to achieve the set goals.
+      Already today AI-powered software is applied for optimizing supply chains, providing accurate predictions, reducing downtimes, and streamlining a lot of routine operations.
+As AI has already proved its efficiency in the oil and gas industry, investments in such products can become a feasible idea these days.
+  - question: Are there any risks of using AI in the oil and gas industry?
+    answer: As well as in any other industry, the implementation of AI for oil and gas can be associated with some difficulties and pitfalls.
+First of all, the introduction of such systems requires investments which can be risky if a company hasn't properly estimated the feasibility of this move.
+      Secondly, it's important to understand that AI is a great supportive tool but at the moment its use should be combined with traditional methods.
+      Thirdly, it is vital to make sure that the used tools are fully compliant with the existing regulations.
 ---
 The use of advanced technologies like artificial intelligence, machine learning, VR/AR, and others is typically associated in our minds with startups working in emerging markets.
 However, it is not fully true.
 Modern technologies are gradually entering a lot of [industries](https://anadea.info/guides/the-impact-of-ai-on-business), including those that may seem to be too traditional and not susceptible to change, such as the oil and gas industry, for example.
 In this article, we are going to prove it by demonstrating how AI-powered systems can be used by enterprises and companies working in this market.
 Just keep reading if you want to know more about Artificial Intelligence use cases in oil and gas industry.